Thursday, May 24, 2012

 Friday, May 11, 2012

-“Yes, thus, thus,” some naughty students weirdly twisted their mouth to pronounce the word thus as t(h)ues that made girls buried their heads for sometimes.
+"Yes, thus, thus," some naughty students chimed in.
+Then they twisted their mouths weirdly and pronounced the word thus as t(h)ues—at which point the girls buried their faces in their desks for an uncomfortably long time.

-No problem, I was forced out from the class after exchanging some quick laughter with boys - those mischievous boys.
+No problem.
+I was gently forced out of the classroom after exchanging some quick, guilty laughter with the mischievous boys.

 Monday, May 7, 2012